Alternative Dispute Resolution for Queens Surrogates Court

 ADR can be very flexible and customized.
 So as long as everyone agrees, there are many ways that other people, who are not parties in the case or the lawyers could also be invited to join in an ADR session.

-When will I get referred to a Presumptive ADR session?
-Parties may be referred at any time to ADR but one of the goals of the Presumptive ADR Program is to refer cases earlier rather than later in order to limit financial and emotional costs and reduce backlog.
-This might mean that your case could be referred to some type of ADR at the preliminary conference or before extensive discovery takes place.
+When will I be referred to ADR?
+Parties may be referred to ADR at any stage during the proceeding.
+However, one of the goals of presumptive ADR is to refer cases as early as practicable to limit the financial and emotional costs of litigation.
+As such, a case could be referred to ADR during a preliminary conference or before extensive discovery takes place.
 Each court makes this determination based on the case type and the resources available.

 COST?
-That depends on the issues and on you and the other party.
-Mediators on the Court Roster have agreed to provide the first 90 minutes of mediation free of charge.
-Some mediation providers may offer additional, free mediation services to qualifying families, others may offer a sliding fee scale.
-Community Dispute Resolution Centers may charge a nominal (small) administrative fee but are, in many instances, free of charge.
+Mediators on the Court Roster have agreed to provide the first 90-120 minutes of mediation free of charge.
+Some mediation providers may offer additional, free mediation services to qualifying families, while others may offer a sliding fee scale.
+Community Dispute Resolution Centers (CDRCs) may charge a nominal (small) administrative fee but are, in many instances, free of charge.

-Who is delivering the service: Judges, Court Attorney Referees, Judicial Hearing Officers, Law Clerks, Court Attorneys, private attorneys, roster members and CDRCs.
+Who is delivering the service: Judges, Court Attorney Referees, Judicial Hearing Officers, Law Clerks, Court Attorneys, private attorneys, Court Roster Mediators and CDRCs.

 Roster of Mediators